-• The volume of diesel in the diesel tank is managed to be less than 110% of the volume of the bund • The site has a dedicated oil/chemical store with internal bunding and is fully enclosed. • All areas within the gas turbine enclosure drain to the oil/water separator collection pit. • A oil/water collection pit and an oil/water separator have been installed on-site to collect and treat all stormwater/spills from: Fuel Oil Storage Tank area Fuel Oil Unloading area • Transformers area • Gas turbine floor drain • Gas Turbine enclosure drain • Site personnel are trained in appropriate spill response strategies and spill kit using the Colongra Emergency Response Handbook (Available on Intranet). • Spill kits are available on site to clean up spills and leaks, and located at area where hazardous materials are stored or handled. • Oil water separator is operated as per manufacturer's guidelines. • Hydrogen Peroxide (H2O2) will be dosed in summer months when the evaporative coolers are in service as the evaporative cooler biocide.
+- The diesel storage tank and entire facility are contained within bunded areas. - The volume of diesel in the diesel tank is managed to be less than 110% of the volume of the bund. - The site has a dedicated oil/chemical store with internal bunding and is fully enclosed. - All areas within the gas turbine enclosure drain to the oil/water separator collection pit. - A oil/water collection pit and an oil/water separator have been installed on-site to collect and treat all stormwater/spills from: - o Fuel Oil Storage Tank area - o Fuel Oil Unloading area - o Transformers area - o Gas turbine floor drain; and - o Gas Turbine enclosure drain. - Site personnel are trained in appropriate spill response strategies and spill kit using the Colongra Emergency Response Handbook (available on the Intranet). - Spill kits are available on site to clean up spills and leaks, and located at areas where hazardous materials are stored or handled. - Oil water separator is operated as per manufacturer's guidelines. - Hydrogen Peroxide (H2O2) will be dosed in summer months when the evaporative coolers are in service as the evaporative cooler biocide.
 It is not considered to be a risk for water discharge due to the distance between the dosing point and the oily water separator pit.
 H2O2 would be consumed in the evaporator cooling holding tank and in the connecting pipework between the tank and oily water pit.
-H2O2 rapidly breaks down into water and oxygen with little or no residual. • Sodium nitrite and Sodium metaborate are used as the biocide for the closed cooling water system which is not released unless drained for maintenance.
-The drainage line runs to the waste water pit for containment, and is then pumped out for correct disposal off-site. • Cooling water that may spill into the stormwater system is treated in the same way as contaminated water via the oil/silt trap.
-Monitoring • The Colongra EPL or Project Approval do not specify water discharge monitoring.
+H2O2 rapidly breaks down into water and oxygen with little or no residual. - Sodium nitrite and Sodium metaborate are used as the biocide for the closed cooling water system which is not released unless drained for maintenance.
+The drainage line runs to the waste water pit for containment, and is then

+Water Manageme nt Plan pumped out for correct disposal off-site; and Cooling water that may spill into the stormwater system is treated in the same way as contaminated water via the oil/silt trap.
+Monitoring The Colongra EPL and the Project Approval do not specify water discharge monitoring.
 In the event of any uncontrolled surface water discharge from the site, the discharge will be monitored should there be concerns in relation to water quality.
 Depending upon the source of the water, parameters to be monitored might include, pH, Total Dissolved Solids, Suspended Solids, Dissolved Oxygen, Heavy Metals, Trace Elements and Total Oil and Grease.
-Six monthly monitoring of discharge from the oily water separator pit is performed for physical parameters and oil and greases Responsible Person Colongra Plant Manager / Colongra Production Technicians / Environment Manager Reporting Incident reporting will be undertaken as set out in the Snowy Hydro Incident Management procedure Should notification to the EPA or regulatory authorities be required, the Environment Manager shall be responsible for making the notification and any subsequent reports
+Six monthly sampling of discharge from the oily water separator pit is undertaken for physical parameters and oil and greases.
+Responsible Person Colongra Plant Manager / Colongra Production Technicians / Environment advisor Reporting Incident reporting will be undertaken as set out in the Snowy Hydro Incident Management procedure.
+Should notification to the EPA or regulatory authorities be required, the Environment Manager shall be responsible for making the notification and any subsequent reports.